 Tasimelteon is a white to off-white crystalline powder.
 It is very slightly soluble in cyclohexane, slightly soluble in water and 0.1 N hydrochloric acid, and freely soluble or very soluble in methanol, 95% ethanol, acetonitrile, isopropanol, polyethylene glycol 300, propylene glycol and ethyl acetate.

 HETLIOZ is available in 20 mg strength capsules for oral administration.
 Inactive ingredients are: lactose anhydrous, microcrystalline cellulose, croscarmellose sodium, colloidal silicon dioxide, and magnesium stearate.
 Each hard gelatin capsule consists of gelatin, titanium dioxide, FD&C Blue #1, FD&C Red #3, and FD&C Yellow #6.

-HETLIOZ is indicated for the treatment of Non-24-Hour Sleep-Wake Disorder (Non-24).
+- HETLIOZ capsules are indicated for the treatment of Non-24 in adults.

 DOSAGE AND ADMINISTRATION

-The recommended dosage of HETLIOZ is 20 mg per day taken before bedtime, at the same time every night.
+The recommended dosage of HETLIOZ capsules in adults is 20 mg one hour before bedtime, at the same time every night.

 Because of individual differences in circadian rhythms, drug effect may not occur for weeks or months.

 Recommended Dosage For HETLIOZ Capsules And HETLIOZ LQ Oral Suspension For Nighttime Sleep Disturbances In SMS

 Patients 16 Years Of Age And Older